Free home visits

-Head of Customer Content Experience
+Head of Online Medical Content

-Audiology Expert
+Audiology Expert at Hearing Aid UK

 Introduction | Why is Auracast better than classic Bluetooth? | Streaming with Auracast | Auracast and hearing aids | Disadvantages of Auracast | Conclusion

-LE Audio, part of the new Bluetooth 5.2 and 5.3 standards, is a low-power version of Bluetooth specifically designed for streaming audio.
-With it comes Auracast, a feature that allows an audio source to broadcast one or multiple audio streams to an unlimited number of receivers, like Bluetooth earbuds or hearing aids
+With it comes Auracast, a feature that allows an audio source to broadcast one or multiple audio streams to an unlimited number of receivers, like Bluetooth earbuds or hearing aids.

 Auracast's low-energy consumption also helps to prolong battery life, ensuring extended usage without interruption.
 Its user-friendly interface simplifies device pairing and customisation, supporting hearing personalisation.

-Bluetooth, introduced in 1999, was created for high-bandwidth wireless data transfer, including audio streaming, though that wasn’t its main purpose.
 In contrast, and when looking deeper into the technology, LE Audio uses the LC3 (Low Complexity Communication Codec).
 This means there's a wider range of bit rates and unlimited channels.

-When looking at it from a hearing healthcare point of view, these advancements enhance accessibility, providing features like hearing aid support, making the overall Bluetooth experience more versatile and user-friendly compared to classic Bluetooth technology.
+When looking at it from a hearing healthcare point of view, these advancements enhance accessibility, providing features like hearing aid support, and making the overall Bluetooth experience more versatile and user-friendly compared to classic Bluetooth technology.

 Bit rate is important because it determines how much information your audio transmits per second.
 To simplify, if the bit rate is higher, the audio quality will be higher too.
 Auracast and LE Audio significantly improve over classic Bluetooth by simply offering better sound quality, lower latency, and enhanced power efficiency.